kazcw/fanservice/README.md

 # fanservice

-Daemon that regulates fan speeds based on temperature sensors.
+Daemon that regulates fan speeds based on temperature sensors; speed curves can be tuned at runtime with a CLI tool.
 Supports Dell PowerEdge server hardware.

-## Usage

-### Starting the daemon
+## Installing the daemon and CLI tool

-First you need to start the daemon.
-You can start it manually, with something like:
+If you use the **Nix** package manager, there's a package in [my overlay](https://github.com/kazcw/phoe.nix); enable the service with `services.fanservice.enable = true;` and add the `fanservice` package to your user environment.

+**Otherwise**, you can build `fanservice` with cargo:
 ```
-sudo fanservice run -b poweredge -S /tmp/fanservice.socket
+$ cargo install fanservice
 ```
-(`fanservice` must be run as root because it needs access to IPMI.)

-But you'll probably want to run it as a system service.
+You'll probably want to run it as a system service.
 See the example [systemd unit file](support/fanservice.service).

-### Controlling the daemon
+## Controlling the daemon with the CLI tool

 Once your daemon is running, you can send it control messages.
 Let's try turning up the quiet-factor a little: